order now

 The active ingredient Fluconazole is used to treat fungal infections.
 Examples include the infection of the oral, nasal and vaginal mucosa with the yeast Candida albicans, fungal skin infections (dermatomycosis) and the infection of the meninges with Coccidioides immitis(coccidioidomycosis, also known as known valley or desert fever).

-How Fluconazole is used
+How is fluconazole used?

 What are the side effects of Fluconazole?